v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 ## What’s next?

-First, it would be useful for Node.js to accept the new `--profile-heap-snapshot` flag.
-Today, it filters V8 command line options, and only allows a known subset.
+First, it would be useful for Node.js to accept the new `--profile-heap-snapshot` flag in `NODE_OPTIONS`.
+In some use cases, users cannot control the the command line options passed to Node.js directly and have to configure them through the environment variable `NODE_OPTIONS`.
+Today, Node.js filters V8 command line options set in the environment variable, and only allows a known subset, which could make it harder to test new V8 flags in Node.js, as what happened in our case.

 Information accuracy in snapshots can be improved further.
 Today, each script source code line information is stored in a representation in the V8 heap itself.
 And that’s a problem because we want to measure the heap precisely without the observability infrastructure affecting the subject we are observing.
 Ideally, we would store the cache of line information outside the V8 heap in order to make heap snapshot information more accurate.